 - conducts national and international on-site consultations; and

-Andrew previously served as Head of Tower School, MA, where he was charged with rationalizing the operating budget, right-sizing the staffing model, and reconfiguring the school schedule to facilitate interdisciplinary instruction and project-based learning.
+Andrew previously served as Head of Tower School, Massachusetts, where he was charged with rationalizing the operating budget, right-sizing the staffing model, and reconfiguring the school schedule to facilitate interdisciplinary instruction and project-based learning.

-Andrew began his career as an undergraduate instructor in Human Genetics, Human Social Biology, and Anatomy & Physiology at Edith Cowan University in Western Australia.
-He also taught Biology at the high school level.
+Andrew began his career as an undergraduate instructor in human genetics, human social biology, and anatomy & physiology at Edith Cowan University in Western Australia.
+He also taught biology at the high school level.

-Andrew earned his Doctorate of Education at UCLA, and his master’s degree in Educational Administration from California State University, Northridge.
-Andrew’s two bachelor’s degrees are in Human Biology and Science Education.
+Andrew earned his Doctorate of Education at UCLA, and his master’s degree in educational administration from California State University, Northridge.
+Andrew’s two bachelor’s degrees are in human biology and science education.